Fatlabs: "Malla Mall"

 Vikas Kohli composed original music for the film Malla Mall directed by Lalita Krishna.

 "Wild Goose Daddy"

 Vikas Kohli composed the score to the film Wild Goose Daddy directed by filmmaker Samuel Kiehoon Lee.

-Artists
+Discography

 Moka Only

 Rap artist Moka Only collaborated with Vikas on the Jennifer Abadesso track, "Did You Think", which charted internationally, hitting No. 1 on Radio Alpha 98.6 FM Paris, No. 4 on the hottest Indie Tracks and No. 8 on the Paris, France Top 20 countdown.
 Vikas also collaborated on the song "Nothing to Prove", featuring Moka Only and Lenny Diko.

 State of Bengal & Sheniz Janmohamed

 State of Bengal (Saifullah [Sam] Zaman), a British Asian Underground DJ/Producer from the UK collaborated with Canadian poet Sheniz Janmohamed at Fatlabs studio.

 Cappadonna/Tef & Don

 American rapper and affiliate of the Wu-Tang Clan, Cappadonna, joined forces with Toronto rap artists Tef & Don to work on the track "MI Familia" at Fatlabs studio.